About Gudong Waterfall (古东森林瀑布 [Gǔdōng Sēn Lín Pùbù])

-But aside from the modifications, Julie and I gladly took plenty of photos of it, especially since we didn’t see nearly as many climbers at this waterfall than further downstream.
+But aside from the modifications, Julie and I gladly took plenty of photos of it, especially since we didn’t see nearly as many climbers at this waterfall compared to further downstream.

 Speaking of respect, we noticed that nobody climbed this particular waterfall so it might have been the lone waterfall in the Gudong Waterfall series where climbers couldn’t (or wouldn’t) go up.